Dorothy Aldis

-Dorothy Aldis (March 13, 1896 – July 4, 1966) was a writer of children's literature and poet.
+Dorothy Aldis (March 13, 1896 – July 4, 1966) was an American writer of children's literature and poet.

 Life

 Dorothy Keeley was born in Chicago on March 13, 1896, to James Keeley, managing editor of the Chicago Tribune, and Gertrude Keeley.
 The youngest of four girls, Aldis was educated privately, and attended the prestigious Miss Porter's School.
 When she was 17, Aldis attended Smith College for two years before returning to Chicago.

 Like her mother, who reported for the Sunday Tribune, Aldis began working for the paper, writing columns on decorating, pets, and personals.
 On June 15, 1922, she married Graham Aldis.
 The couple lived in Chicago and had four children: Mary, Owen, and twins Peggy and Ruth.